 But what might these centers focus on?
 How would they be structured?
 And just what could they achieve?

-On Friday, October 30, The Kavli Foundation hosted a live webcast with Paul Alivisatos, Miyoung Chun, Michael Roukes and Rafael Yuste — four of the paper’s authors — on this proposed new way to catalyze the BRAIN Initiative.
+The Kavli Foundation hosted a live webcast with four of the paper's authors — Paul Alivisatos, Miyoung Chun, Michael Roukes and Rafael Yuste — on this proposed new way to catalyze the BRAIN Initiative.

 - PAUL ALIVISATOS – Paul Alivisatos is Director of the Lawrence Berkeley National Laboratory and Director of the Kavli Energy Nanosciences Institute at Berkeley Lab and the University of California, Berkeley.
 His research group studies the synthesis and properties of nanocrystals, and their application to the energy sector and to biology.

 - MICHAEL ROUKES – is Robert M. Abbey Professor of Physics, Applied Physics, and Bioengineering at the California Institute of Technology.
 The founding director of the Kavli Nanoscience Institute at Caltech (and later a co-director), Roukes is currently focused on developing advanced nanodevices, engineering them into complex systems, and using them to enable fundamental problems in neuroscience and proteomics.